Trombiculidae: History

 Trombiculidae, from Greek τρομειν ("to tremble") and Latin culex, genitive culicis ("gnat" or "midge"), was first described as an independent family by Henry Ellsworth Ewing in 1944.
-Then, when the family was first described, it included two subfamilies, Hemitrombiculinae and Trombiculinae.
+Initially it included two subfamilies, Hemitrombiculinae and Trombiculinae.
 Womersley added another, Leeuwenhoekiinae, which at the time contained only Leeuwenhoekia.
 Later, he erected the family Leeuwenhoekiidae for the genus and subfamily, having six genera; they have a pair of submedian setae present on the dorsal plate.

 References to chiggers, however, go as far back as sixth-century China, and by 1733, the first recognition of trombiculid mites in North America was made.
 In 1758, Carl Linnaeus described a single species, Acarus batatas (now Trombicula batatas).
 However, most information about chiggers came from problems that arose during and after World War II.

 Distribution

 Trombiculid mites are found throughout the world.
 In Europe and North America, they tend to be more prevalent in the hot and humid regions.
-In northern Europe, including the British Isles where they are called harvest mites, the species Neotrombicula autumnalis are found during the summer and autumn (in French, harvest mites are called aoûtat because they are common in August).
-In the United States, they are found mostly in the South, and the Midwest.
-They are not present, or barely found, in far northern areas, high mountains, and deserts.
+In northern Europe, including the British Isles where they are called harvest mites, the species Neotrombicula autumnalis are found during the summer and autumn, and in French harvest mites are called aoûtat because they are common in August.
+In the United States, they are found mostly in the South and the Midwest.
+They are not present, or are scarce, in far northern areas, high mountains, and deserts.
 In North America, the species Trombicula alfreddugesi is the most common, while the species Trombicula (eutrombicula) hirsti is found in Australia, where it is commonly called the scrub-itch mite.